-In 2011, the Municipal Council of Seberang Perai of Penang (MPSP) has been tasked to turn Batu Kawan into an eco-town.
-Hijau E-Komuniti masterplan emphasizes the green living concept.
-The Green Building Index (GBI) is followed in designing Hijau E-Komuniti to materialize the concept.
-GBI is the national benchmark to encourage sustainability in a built environment and has six criteria in assessing residential properties in recognizing a green (property) design (Greenbuildingindex 2017).
-Hijau E-Komuniti lives to its name (literally "Hijau" means "green") by providing a green living environment.
+In 2011, the Municipal Council of Seberang Perai of Penang, known as Majlis Perbandaran Seberang Perai (MPSP) was tasked to turn Batu Kawan into an eco-town.
+Hijau E-Komuniti's master plan emphasises the green living concept.
+The Green Building Index (GBI) is followed in designing Hijau E-Komuniti to materialise the concept.
+GBI is the national benchmark to encourage sustainability in a built environment and has six criteria for assessing residential properties in recognising a green (property) design (Greenbuildingindex 2022).
+Hijau E-Komuniti lives up to its name (literally "hijau" means "green") by providing a green living environment.
 The project has at least 20% open space within its area (Figures 2 and 3).
 It surely is a project that all the study's respondents are proud of.
-A planner even exclaimed that the project is "fantastic" (Personal communication, November 14, 2016).
+A planner even exclaimed that the project is "fantastic" (pers. comm.
+14 November 2016).

-Figure 2.
-Illustration of Hijau E-Komuniti: Broader conceptualization of affordability
+Figure 2: Illustration of Hijau E-Komuniti - Broader conceptualisation of affordability.

-Source: Penang Development Corporation (2016)
+Source: Penang Development Corporation (2016).

-Figure 3.
-Illustration of Hijau E-Komuniti: Green lung Source: Penang Development Corporation (2016)
+Figure 3: Illustration of Hijau E-Komuniti - Green lung.
+Source: Penang Development Corporation (2016).